dmhernandez2525/DRY_Dry/src/docs/contributing/setup.md

 Create a new `git` branch for your work.
 The naming convention is feature or bug/description of the task - PBI number:

-For example, If we were making a Checkbox component with a pbi of 50, this is what it would look like:
+For example, If we were making a Checkbox component with a PBI of 50, it would look like:

 ```
 git checkout -b feature/checkbox-50